 - 1 t cinnamon or pumpkin pie spice

-For best results, soak the oats and milk in a medium sized pot in the fridge overnight: this makes the oatmeal especially creamy.
+For best results, soak the oats and milk in a medium-sized pot in the fridge overnight: this makes the oatmeal incredibly creamy.

 After soaking, heat the milk and oats over low-to-medium heat, stirring every minute or so, for about 5 minutes.